JohnHop/stSSD1306lib/README.md

 extern void Error_Handler(void);
 ```
 Please allow VLA (Variable Length Arrays) from C/C++ Compiler options.<br>
-If you want to improve the library, you may be interested to read 'How it works' section.
+If you want to learn or improve this library, you may be interested to read 'How it works' section.

 ### Usage
 After `HAL_Init()`, `SystemClock_Config()` and I2C configuration, declare a `SSD1306_HandleTypeDef` structure and initialize it with the function `ssd1306_Init()`.
 See `ssd1306.c` for function explanatory and also `SSD1306_HandleTypeDef` struct definition inside `ssd1306.h` for some hints.<br>